microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/usersimulationeventinfo.md

 ---
 title: "userSimulationEventInfo resource type"
-description: "Represents simulation event of a user in a tenant in an attack simulation and training campaign."
+description: "Represents a simulation event of a user in a tenant in an attack simulation and training campaign."
 author: "stuartcl"
 ms.localizationpriority: medium
 ms.prod: "security"